jlspzw/C-QUARK/README.md

 contact-based ab initio folding program, C-QUARK

-The benchmark dataset can be downloaded at https://zhanglab.dcmb.med.umich.edu/C-QUARK
+The C-QUARK online server, standalone package, library and benchmark dataset can be found at https://zhanglab.dcmb.med.umich.edu/C-QUARK

            INSTALLATION AND IMPLEMENTATION OF C-QUARK SUITE (Copyright 2020 by Zhang Lab, University of Michigan, All rights reserved)